 ©Downshiftology.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.

-Recipe originally published September 2020, but updated to include new information for your benefit!
+This recipe was originally published September 2020, but updated to include new photos and information for your benefit!

 Made this last night for my parents.
 Quick, easy, super-flavorful.
 Will definitely add to regular rotation.